redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 }
 ```

-Natively, [Fastify only supports](https://www.fastify.io/docs/latest/Reference/ContentTypeParser/) 'application/json' and 'text/plain' content types.
+That's because [Fastify only supports](https://www.fastify.io/docs/latest/Reference/ContentTypeParser/) `application/json` and `text/plain` content types natively.

-RedwoodJS automatically configures `application/x-www-form-urlencoded` and  `multipart/form-data` as part of the api-server setup.

-If you want to support other content types, you'll need to to configure Fastify for each of your desired content types.
+While RedwoodJS automatically configures `application/x-www-form-urlencoded` and  `multipart/form-data` as part of the api-server setup, if you want to support other content types (likes images or pdfs), you'll need to configure Fastify to support each of your desired content types.

-You can do this using Fastify's `addContentTypeParser` in the api side server configuration.
+You can use Fastify's `addContentTypeParser` in the api side server configure Fastify function to permit uploads of the content/MIME types your application needs.

-For example, to support image file uploads you'd tell fastify to allow `/^image\/.*/` content types.
+For example, to support image file uploads you'd tell Fastify to allow `/^image\/.*/` content types.

 ```js
 /** @type {import('@redwoodjs/api-server/dist/fastify').FastifySideConfigFn} */